SAP/fundamental/docs/pages/components/dialog.md

 <hr/>

 ## Informational Dialog
-This is used to present information to the user but the Alert Component doesn’t fit all the information.
+This is used to present information to the user.

 {% capture default-dialog %}
 <div class="modal-demo-bg">